anseki/readline-sync/README.md

 #### Options

-The following options have independent default value.
-It is not affected by [Default Options](#options).
+The following option has independent default value that is not affected by [Default Options](#options).

 | Option Name       | Default Value |
 |-------------------|---------------|